Apple Prepares To Unveil Product Updates Amid Turbulent Stock Market

-At the virtual event Tuesday, which has the tagline “peek performance,” Apple watchers expect the company to announce several product updates including a big upgrade to its MacBooks and iMacs, powered by the second iteration of its in-house processor.READ MORE: Early Morning Condo Fire in San Pablo Displaces Three
+At the virtual event, which has the tagline “peek performance,” Apple watchers expect the company to announce several product updates including a big upgrade to its MacBooks and iMacs, powered by the second iteration of its in-house processor.READ MORE: Biden Announces Ban on Russian Oil and Gas Imports

 But the unofficial star of the event may be an updated iPhone SE.